Wearing The Hijab Is Mandatory In Iran. Now Women Are Defying That Rule In Protest.

 Many Iranians inside the country were stunned at how much attention the matter was getting abroad.
 A search through Persian Telegram channels found far more mentions of the women among media outlets and individuals in the diaspora than in Iran.
 Some described the media storm as indicative of a Western obsession with Muslim women’s attire above more general domestic concerns over high prices, low wages, corruption, and a broader lack of freedoms.

 “It is part of Western fascination with Iranian women and how they dress,” said Mahsa Alimardani, an Internet specialist for the free speech advocacy group Article 19 and a scholar at Oxford.
 “But I also do think this is something Iranian women are doing very consciously for an audience outside Iran.
 These women often are doing this up until their picture is taken and shared.
-But you can’t disassociate it from the the fact that this occurring at the same time as wider national protests where people were taking a stand against injustice and corruption throughout the country.”
+But you can’t disassociate it from the fact that this occurring at the same time as wider national protests where people were taking a stand against injustice and corruption throughout the country.”

 Borzou Daragahi is a Middle East correspondent for BuzzFeed News and is based in Istanbul.